frontsideair/blog/content/blog/book-review:-cat-country/index.md

 The book's language felt foreign to me from time to time.
 I should mention that I read the Turkish translation, as I don't know Chinese and prefer direct translations to my native language over English translations.
 So I don't know if it's poor translation, poor writing, or maybe the culture gap was simply too large.
 It's my first Chinese novel so I don't have any reference point, and it's unlike anything I've ever read.

 Lastly, I should mention the sad fate of the author Lao She.
 He was tortured[^1] by the Red Guards due to his political beliefs, which caused him to lose his sanity.
-He is thought to have committed suicide by drowning himself in Taiping Lake.
+He is thought to have committed suicide by drowning himself in Taiping Lake the same year.
 This fact was a shock to me, which I found out at the half of the book and changed how I perceived the rest of the book.
 The bleak ending was a tragic fit.

 I can recommend it if you want a quick and fun read, and would like to expand your horizons a bit.